gboulant/todogo/doc/talks/talk01.01.userguide.rst

    With <command> in:

-   * new       : Create a new task
+   * add       : Create a new task
    * list      : Print the list of tasks
    * status    : Change the status of tasks
    * board     : Append/Remove tasks on/from the board